PERPLEXED AND LONELY, a soul stands in the chamber of death!

 He wanted to jump up, but his limbs were heavy and refused to do their work.

-With all the strength born of fearful desperation he struggled to his feet, staggering and groping his way TO and FRO.
+With all the strength born of fearful desperation he struggled to his feet, staggering and groping his way To and FRO.

 He often fell down and injured himself, and bumped against corners and edges to right and left, but he was allowed no respite – for a strong urge drove him to grope onwards unceasingly and to seek.

-But what?
 His thinking was confused, tired and without hope.

 He was seeking something that he could not comprehend.